Top 3 MUSTS for an EFFECTIVE Web Site

 Search Engine Optimization (SEO)

-Search engine optimization comes in 2 flavors.
+Search engine optimization comes in 2 flavours.

 - On-page SEO.
 This is whatever you can do on your own website to make is easy to index by Google and other search engines.
-It's making landing pages that are relevant, based on keyword searches and standards-based code with behind the scenes codes to make search engines favor your page.
+It’s making landing pages that are relevant, based on keyword searches and standards-based code with behind the scenes codes to make search engines favour your page.

 - Off-page SEO.
 These are actions you can take outside of your website, usually in the form of quality links back to your site which help Google and other search engines recognize you as the expert you are in your particular niche.